Facts you did not know about Mariana Trench

 2. All of us know about the two poles of the earth.
 However, scientists call the Mariana Trench the fourth pole of the earth.
 Thus, the North and South are the geographical poles, Everest and Mariana Trench - are geomorphic poles.

 3. The water pressure here is 1100 times higher than the normal atmospheric pressure.

 4. It seems that diving into the trench is not as easy as climbing up.
 Despite the ever-increasing number of people climbing the Everest Summit, those who dived into the Mariana Trench can be counted with fingers.
-So far, only three people have dived into the deepest point.
-The first diving into the Mariana trench was made on January 23, 1960, by US Navy Lt.
+So far, only three people have dived into the deepest trench in the world.
+The first diving into Mariana Trench was made on January 23, 1960, by US Navy Lt.
 Don Walsh and researcher Jacques Piccard.
-Author of the Avatar, Titanic and first two episodes of Terminator, the filmmaker James Cameron became the third person to reach the deepest point on March 26, 2012, and he was the first person who did this alone.
+Author of the Avatar, Titanic and first two episodes of Terminator, the filmmaker James Cameron became the third person to reach the deepest point in the world on March 26, 2012, and he was the first person to solo dive the Mariana Trench.
 Unlike the first two people who reached the deepest point, Cameron stayed 3 hours in the Mariana trench.
 A documentary was shown on the National Geographic Channel based on the filmmaker's shot.

 6. Although Mariana is known as the trench, there are real mountains here.
-Scientists have discovered four mountain peaks, each with a height of more than 2.5 kilometers.
+Scientists have discovered 4 mountain peaks, each with a height of more than 2.5 kilometres.